Lepovirta/yahe/README.md

 Install from [Chrome Web Store][cws].

-### Firefox
+### Greasemonkey script in Firefox

 1. Install [Greasemonkey][] addon for Firefox.
-2. Open [yahe.user.js][yahejs] in Firefox, and click install.

-### Chrome

-There are two ways to install this extension: from this extension's [Chrome Web Store][cws] page or from repository sources.

-### Installing for Chrome from repository sources

-1. Clone YAHE Git repository: `git clone git://github.com/Lepovirta/yahe.git`
-2. Fire up you Chrome/Chromium browser, and go to the extensions section of the settings page.
-3. Enable the developer mode by checking the developer mode checkbox.
-4. Click the **Load unpacked extension...** button.
-5. Select the directory where you cloned the repository to.

-If you want to update the extension, pull the latest changes from the repository to your cloned directory (`git pull`), and either restart your browser or hit the extension's reload button in extensions page.

-## Extending the script
+2. Follow the steps described in the "Building from source" section below.

+## Building from source

-If you want to edit the source code, I recommend installing the following
+If you want to edit the source code, install the following tools:
-tools:

 * [Node.JS][nodejs]
 * [NPM][] (usually ships with Node.JS)
-* [Browserify][] with NPM

-All the code for YAHE is located in the `src/` directory, and `yahe.js` and `yahe.user.js` are just the build outputs.
-If you have Browserify installed, you can execute `build.sh` file using a Bourne shell (`sh`) compatible shell to build the final script.

-The entry point for YAHE is in the `main.js` file, which does all the initialization.
-It imports most of the code from other source files, and it's a good place to start reading the code.
+Use NPM to build the code:

+    $ npm run build

+The Chrome extension can be loaded from the build output by following these steps:

+1. Fire up Chrome/Chromium, and go to the extensions settings.
+2. Enable the developer mode from the top-right corner.
+3. Click the "Load unpacked" button.
+4. Select the `dist/chrome/` directory from the directory where you cloned this repository to.

+The Greasemonkey script can be loaded by opening the `dist/greasemonkey/yahe.user.js` file from the directory where you cloned this repository to in Firefox.

-If you want to change the settings for the script, change the values in `defaults.js` source file.
-Remember to rebuild the final script.
+If you want to change the default settings for the script, change the values in `src/optionparser.js` source file.
+Remember to rebuild after changing the values.

+## Hacking

+* All the code for YAHE is located in the `src/` directory.
+* Rollup is used for bundling the source code to a single source file.
+* Gulp is used for piecing all the build steps together.
+* ESLint is used for style checking.
+Run `npm run lint` to check the source code.

 ## License